esmirnov/mac-setup/README.md

   - Install brew
   - Install ansible
 - Download this repository to your local drive

+## Ansible steps

+Inside this directory:

-- Run `ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
+- Run `ansible-galaxy install -r requirements.yml` to install required Ansible roles.
-- Run `ansible-playbook main.yml -i inventory --ask-become-pass` inside this directory.
+- Run `ansible-playbook main.yml -i inventory --ask-become-pass` to run playbook.
   Enter your macOS account password when prompted for the 'BECOME' password.

+## Manual steps

 - Manually sign in to Chrome and enable sync
   - Sign in to extensions
 - Manually sign in to VSCode and enable sync
-- ...
+- Enable "Night Shift" is display settings